mcranston18/drf-freshbooks/README.md

 # Freshclone

-The purpose of this project is to build a REST API using Django Rest Framework.
-I am modeling the project off of [Freshbooks](https://www.freshbooks.com/).
+The purpose of this project is to build a REST API using Django Rest Framework modelled off of [Freshbooks](https://www.freshbooks.com/).

 ## Installation